-At a recent cuppa we were discussing what feeling we would like more of in our lives.
-I was expecting responses like 'energy', 'happiness' or maybe 'peace', but when one carer mentioned pride and joy, it opened up a whole new and wonderful area of discussion.
+In our virtual cuppas, we discussed what feeling we would like more of in our lives.
+I was expecting responses like 'energy', 'happiness' or maybe 'peace', but when one carer mentioned "pride and joy", it opened up a whole new and wonderful area of discussion.

 Abi, a young adult carer, a regular at our cuppas, and all round inspiration, is about to go to Uni.
 She shared with us, how she felt when she opened her offer letter, and how she realised how little she had felt these feelings up until then.